 “But here, the benefit always came with an expiration date.”

-by the city that workers “would have lifetime healthcare by the City.”
+The justices also brushed aside the retirees’ claims under other legal doctrines, including estoppel, relying on assertions allegedly made by the city that workers “would have lifetime healthcare by the City.”

 “Perhaps the retirees can meet their burden on a claim of this nature at trial, but they have not done so here,” the justices said.
 “At this stage they have not shown that they can overcome the statute of frauds nor have they shown any express act by the City or any authorized representative to bind itself to such a commitment.
 They have not even produced evidence from a witness who might have heard these promises.”